-- Smith and others v Ministry of Defence (Supreme Court, February 2013)
+- Smith and others v Ministry of Defence UKSC 41

-Iain is acting for JUSTICE in its intervention in the latest case to consider the extra-territorial application of the ECHR.
-The issues before the Supreme Court include whether the English courts should adopt a wider approach following the ruling of the European Court of Human Rights in Al-Skeini v UK.
+Iain acted for JUSTICE in its intervention in the latest case to consider the extra-territorial application of the ECHR as regards British soldiers on duty abroad, successfully arguing that the English courts should adopt a wider approach following the ruling of the European Court of Human Rights in Al-Skeini v United Kingdom.

 - R (Alaa’ Nassif Jassim al Bazzouni) v Prime Minister and others EWHC 2401 (Admin), 1 WLR 1389

 Iain acted for the claimant in a successful challenge to Government guidance which unlawfully authorised UK personnel to condone the use of hooding by foreign states where deemed necessary for security reasons during arrest and transit.